 Hair transplants are typically more successful than over-the-counter hair restoration products.
 But there are some factors to consider:

-- Anywhere from 10 to 80 percent of transplanted hair will fully grow back in an estimated three to four months.
+- Anywhere from will fully grow back in an estimated three to four months.

 - Like regular hair, transplanted hair will thin over time.